TI MSP430: FRAM series

-The FRAM Series from Texas Instruments provides unified memory with dynamic partitioning and memory access speeds 100 times faster than flash.
+The FRAM Series from Texas Instruments provides unified memory with dynamic partitioning and memory write speeds 100 times faster than flash.
 FRAM is also capable of zero power state retention in all power modes, which means that writes are guaranteed, even in the event of a power loss.
 With a write endurance of over 100 trillion cycles, EEPROM is no longer required.
-Active power consumption at less than 100μA/MHz.
+Active power consumption at less than 100 μA/MHz.